-Named in honor of the winner of the 1927 Pitman’s Derby, the Border Minstrel was originally the west pavilion of Brandling House.
-The stately home, initially known as Gosforth House, and completed in 1764 was designed by architect, James Paine and owned by local businessman and mine owner, Charles Brandling.
+Named in honour of the winner of the 1927 Pitman’s Derby, the Border Minstrel was originally the west pavilion of Brandling House.
+The stately home, initially known as Gosforth House was completed in 1764.
+It was designed by architect, James Paine and owned by local businessman, Charles Brandling.